secondarctic/secondarctic/README.md

 ### Going forward:

-I have an interest in contributing to open source projects, and I want build things that help make people's lives better and that make the world better a place.
+I have an interest in contributing to open source projects, and I want to build things that help make people's lives better and that make the world better a place.

 ***